eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/behind_proxy.md

 `.devcontainer/Dockerfile.Proxy` will be used instead of `.devcontainer/Dockerfile`.

 {{% alert title="Troubleshooting" %}}
-- If you are running in Linux and expierence issues with the internal docker host proxy, please set the   `DEVCONTAINER_PROXY_HOST` environment variable to the internal docker host.
+- If you are running in Linux and expierence issues with the internal docker host proxy, use the environment variable `DEVCONTAINER_PROXY_HOST` to the internal docker host.

-- If you are trying to connect to a proxy which is running on a different port than `3128`, please use the `DEVCONTAINER_PROXY_Port` environment variable to define the port.
+- If you are trying to connect to a proxy which is running on a different port than `3128`, use the environment variable `DEVCONTAINER_PROXY_Port` to define the port.

 - If you experience issues during initial DevContainer build, than clean all images and volumes in Docker Desktop, otherwise cache might be used.
+  - Open Docker Desktop
-Use the Docker Desktop UI `Troubleshooting` >  `Clean / Purge data`
+  - From `Troubleshooting` choose `Clean / Purge data`

 - Proxy settings in `~/.docker/config.json` will override settings in `.devcontainer/Dockerfile.Proxy`, which can cause problems.
 In case the DevContainer is still not working, check if proxy settings are set correctly in the Docker user profile (`~/.docker/config.json`), for more details see [Docker Documentation](https://docs.docker.com/network/proxy/).
    ```json